 3.23.
 As regard consent of the CD for initiation, different options were considered.
 In the interest of confidentiality of the process and simplicity, it was considered whether the process could commence with approval of the Board of Directors of the CD.
 It may, however, pose practical difficulties if after commencement of the process, the CD fails to obtain requisite approval of shareholders.
 It could be misused to commence pre-pack with sole objective of availing the benefit of moratorium.
 It was noted that section 10 of the Code requires the CD to furnish, along with the application for initiation of CIRP, a special resolution passed by shareholders of the CD.
 However, the rigour and consequences of CIRP are much deeper, as the management of the CD shifts to an IP and, most likely, to a third person ultimately.
 Since the CD continues with the existing management during pre-pack, and the existing promoters have a preference to submit a resolution plan, an ordinary resolution of shareholders should be adequate.
-The sub-committee, therefore, recommends consent of simple majority of shareholders of the CD for initiation of pre-pack.
-The application for initiation of CIRP shall enclose evidence of consent of simple majority of shareholders and consent of simple majority of unrelated FCs.
+The sub-committee, therefore, recommends consent of simple majority of shareholders of the CD for initiation of CIRP shall enclose evidence of consent of simple majority of shareholders of the CD for initiation of pre-pack.